microsoft/maro/docs/source/maro_cli/dashboard.rst

    necessary) in the browser and log in with default user "admin" password "admin"

--  Check the dashboards, you can switch between the predefined dashboards in the top left corner of the home page of Grafana.
+-  Check the dashboards, user can switch between the predefined dashboards in the top left corner of the home page of Grafana.

 -  The "ECR Experiment Metric Statistics" dashboard provides the port shortage - ep chart, port loss - ep chart, port exploration - ep chart, port shortage pre ep chart, port q curve pre ep chart, laden transfer between ports pre ep chart.
-You can switch data between different experiments and an episode of different charts in the selects at the top of the dashboard
+User can switch data between different experiments and an episode of different charts in the selects at the top of the dashboard